ckreutz/crisscrossed-blog/_posts/2014-01-27-10-reasons-open-innovation-fails.markdown

 It is absolutely essential to engage in the conversation as organizers: facilitate, don't just observe.
 Input and support from the top management is very helpful, and you only learn how it works if you engage yourself.

 6. Don't have an implementation plan.
-If Participants don't see their ideas being implemented, they will lose trust in the organization, and will not participate again in the future.
+If participants don't see their ideas being implemented, they will lose trust in the organization, and will not participate again in the future.
 A lot of effort goes into creating projects and ideas in open innovation contests.
 Reward that effort by showing your appreciation and commitment: have a plan to put the winning (and losing) projects to good use.

 7. You believe social media is a waste of time.
 Open innovation processes are large conversations.
 Such free knowledge sharing can range from the trivial to the complex, but best ideas happen in the coffee house.
 Social media platforms such as Facebook, Google +, Twitter and LinkedIn allow participants to share ideas in an informal setting and directly interact with your organization.
 Don't lose this great opportunity for engagement by dismissing social media.